medic/cht-docs/content/en/running-programs/_index.md

 **Technical performance optimization**

-For CHT powered tools to perform optimally, the following requirements are integral.
+For CHT implementations to be successful and sustainable, the following requirements are integral.

 - Privacy and protection of user and client data
 - Routine monitoring and evalution to identify and resolve issues on time